AceMood/brisk/README.md

 # brisk
-PHP static resource load framework
+PHP static resource load framework, fork from celerity and modified it for fitting our project.